 The stability of many of the organisms included in the test materials has been investigated for several years in different freeze-dried samples.
-Each PT test material is however not tested in this sense.
+Each new PT test material is therefore not tested in this sense.
 A renewed concentration and homogeneity check is done only after a longer period of storage.
 Knowledge of long-term stability of the test material is based on similar material (reference material) that has been manufactured in the same manner, stored for at least 2 years and tested regularly.
 When stored frozen at -55 °C, most tested bacteria and fungi have shown stability for at least this period of time.
-Gramnegative bacteria however, tend to decrease somewhat in colony recovery over time, while Grampositive bacteria and fungal spores are generally unaffected.
+Gram-negative bacteria however, tend to decrease somewhat in colony recovery over time, while Gram-positive bacteria and fungal spores are generally unaffected.

-With storage at approximately 25 °C, no noticeable negative effects on the stability of the test material has been observed for at least 3 weeks, except for the bacterial genus Campylobacter.
+With storage at approximately 25 °C, no noticeable negative effects on the stability of the test material has been observed for at least 3 weeks, except for the bacterial genera Campylobacter and Pseudomonas.
 At 44 °C during the same time, the recovery is somewhat affected, especially for Gram-negative bacteria.
 This tendency is even more noticeable after storage at 60 °C.

-Considering these observations, the following guidelines apply:
+Considering these observations, and with the exception of Campylobacter and Pseudomonas, the following guidelines apply:

-- If stored at normal freezer temperature (-18 to -24 °C) the content is stable for at least one year, with the observation for Gram-negative bacteria as described above. - If stored in a refrigerator (5 \pm 3 °C), the content is stable for at least a few months, and usually considerably longer. - If stored at room temperature (not above 25 °C), the content is stable for at least 4 weeks, and usually longer.
+- If stored at normal freezer temperature (-18 to -24 °C) the content is stable for at least one year, with the observation for Gram-negative bacteria as described above. - If stored in a refrigerator (5 ± 3 °C), the content is stable for at least a few months, and usually considerably longer. - If stored at room temperature (not above 25 °C), the content is stable for at least 3 weeks, and often longer.